joshuagryphon/plastid/docs/source/examples/phasing.rst

 Read phasing in :term:`ribosome profiling`
 ==========================================

-Because the ribosome takes 3-nucleotide steps along the coding region it is translating, :term:`read alignments` from :term:`ribosome profiling` data frequently exhibit :term:`triplet periodicity` when they are mapped to their :term:`P-site offsets <P-site offset>` (:cite:`Ingolia2009`):
+During each cycle of peptide elongation, the ribosome takes a 3-nucleotide step along its mRNA.
+This physical process creates :term:`triplet periodicity` in :term:`ribosome profiling` data, which becomes visible when the :term:`read alignments`  are mapped to their :term:`P-site offsets <P-site offset>` (:cite:`Ingolia2009`):

  ..
 TODO: phasing figure